jingyaogong/minimind/README_en.md

 > But the minimind model chose the self-trained minimind_tokenizer as the tokenizer to maintain lightweight overall parameters, avoiding imbalance in encoding layer and computation layer proportions, preventing top-heavy models, because minimind's vocabulary size is only 6400.
 > And minimind has never encountered rare word decoding failures in actual testing, with good results.
 > Due to the custom vocabulary compression to 6400, the total LLM parameters are as low as 25.8M.
-> The training data `tokenizer_train.jsonl` all comes from the `JiangShu large model dataset`, this part of data is relatively secondary.
+> The training data `pretrain_hq.jsonl` all comes from the `JiangShu large model dataset`, this part of data is relatively secondary.
 You can freely choose if you need to train.
 ```

 </details>